 - Mix fruit puree, chopped fresh or dried fruit into the basic chia pudding.

-- Stir in some matcha powder (a little goes a long way!).
+- Stir in some matcha powder.

 - Keep the base the same and switch out the spices.

 - ½ cup coconut milk (can use almond milk or any other non-dairy milk preferred)